sengarharshit1/Gitlab-community-edition-11.4.7-RCE/README.md

 There is a minor mistake in https://www.exploit-db.com/exploits/49334

-Now, You can use rce.py to execute rce.
+Now, You can use rce.py to get reverse shell.

 ## Usage